kubernetes-sigs/work-api/docs/enhancements/1-appliedwork/README.md

 ## Summary

-The proposed work would define a new AppliedWork internal API to represents a workload that is applied on a managed cluster.
+This proposal would define a new cluster scoped AppliedWork internal API to represents a workload and/or cluster wide configurations that are applied on a managed cluster.

 ## Motivation

-The AppliedWork CR is to be an anchor on the managed cluster to ease garbage collection of the applied workload.
+The AppliedWork CR is to be an anchor on the managed cluster to ease garbage collection of the applied workload and or the applied cluster scoped resources.
 Each applied workload resource will have a resource identifier reference stored in the AppliedWork status.
-Additionally, each namespace scope applied workload resource will have a owner reference pointing at the AppliedWork CR.
+Additionally, each namespace scoped applied workload resource will have a owner reference pointing at the AppliedWork CR.

 By leveraging this AppliedWork API:
-- Provide a view on the managed cluster of the work that has been applied.
+- Provide a view on the managed cluster of the work and configurations that has been applied.
 - When the AppliedWork CR is deleted, all related applied workload resources will be cascade deleted.

 The AppliedWork API is not meant for external use and it's only meant for internal use to ease garbage collection of applied workload on the managed cluster.

 ### Goals

-- Define a new AppliedWork internal API.
+- Define a new cluster scoped AppliedWork internal API.

 ### Non-Goals